Foreign exchange student from Belgium enjoying his year at GHS

 “I want to be an accountant, so I’m taking accounting here,” he said.
 “I know where I want to go after high school in Belgium, but we’ll see if I change my mind after my year here.”

-Duthilleul had no specific plans for his holiday break, but he had no doubt that whatever happens will be fun and exciting.
+Duthilleul had no specific plans for his holiday break, but he had no doubt that whatever happened would be fun and exciting.